James R. Hackney, JD, Dean

 Students in this course will study the principles of interviewing and counseling, learning how to interview clients to identify their legal problems and to gather information on which solutions to those problems can be based.
 Students will also practice interviewing witnesses and students will be taught how to counsel clients—a process by which, having determined what the client’s legal problems are, the lawyer helps clients make decisions by identifying potential strategies and solutions and their likely positive and negative consequences.
 Students will practice specific interviewing and counseling techniques and have the opportunity to receive feedback from classmates and the instructor.

-This course will focus on the legal issues relating to the primary and secondary prevention of injuries and illnesses at work.
-The course will include a review of the Occupational Safety and Health Act, as well as discussions of other relevant aspects of employment, labor, compensation and tort law.
+Focuses on the legal issues relating to the primary and secondary prevention of injuries and illnesses at work.
+Includes a review of the Occupational Safety and Health Act, as well as discussions of other relevant aspects of employment, labor, compensation and tort law.
+With permission of instructor, students may be able to take the course for an additional credit by completing a substantial paper or equivalent writing project (in addition to other course requirements) as required by the instructor.

 This course addresses the evolution of key concepts and principles of international environmental law.
 It discusses legal responses to transboundary and global environmental problems such as marine and freshwater pollution, habitat destruction, and climate change.
 It explores the connections between resource exploitation, ecological degradation, poverty, and violations of human rights.
 It discusses the regulation of international trade to achieve environmental goals.
 The course includes consideration of framework agreements, binding obligations, financing and compliance mechanisms, and articulation of international principles through domestic law.
 It gives attention to the expanding roles of local and non-state actors in pursuing solutions to international environmental controversies.